gradle/gradle-talks/talks/plugins/src/slides/02-concepts.md

     apply from: "http://my.org/build-plugins/hello-world-1.0.gradle"

 Currently, it's downloaded (but not recompiled) each time.

 Future versions of Gradle will be smart about caching.

-## Object Plugins
+## Binary Plugins

 They come in an object wrapper.

     package org.gradle.api

-    public interface Plugin<Project> {
+    public interface Plugin<T> {
-        void apply(Project project);
+        void apply(T item);
     }

 Just a class loaded from the classpath.